 Dried Wild Ginseng Roots

 Well, I'm sure the price for good quality, dry ginseng will be different within 7 or 8 years when you get to the point when you are ready to sell your roots, but over the last 3 or 4 years, it has been going anywhere from around $250 to $500 per pound.
-The "explosion" of prices of ginseng came in 2007 when wild ginseng hit close to $1,000/lb dried and woods-grown and wild-simulated ginseng roots fetched $350 to $750/lb dried, depending on the age and quality of ginseng roots.
+The "explosion" of prices of ginseng came in 2007 and 2013 when wild ginseng hit close to $1,000/lb dried and woods-grown and wild-simulated ginseng roots fetched $350 to $750/lb dried, depending on the age and quality of ginseng roots.
 I expect this price trend will stay and will be strengthened more due to the great demands in the Chinese market.

 Who do you sell it to?
 That is the hard question!
 First, I would try to keep it in the state where you live.
 It is a protected plant but it's ok to grow your own, but when you start taking it out of your home state, you will have to purchase a license.
 If you can't get a fair price for your harvest and you have a lot of rootlets, getting them licensed will be a better option to get a higher price.
 It's not hard to find a dealer to sell to...it's hard to find one that will give you a fair price for good quality roots.
 For those of you who have no idea who your state ginseng dealers are, I will be posting a dealers list for each state soon.